sjak1/rabbithole/README.md

-# Chat Branch Visualizer
+# 🕳️ Rabbit Hole

-A Next.js application that provides an interactive visualization of chat conversations with branching capabilities.
-Think of it as a "multiverse of conversations" where each chat can branch into different directions.
+A chat application that lets you explore alternate conversation paths, like diving down different rabbit holes.
+Create branches at any point in a conversation to explore "what if" scenarios, with an interactive visualization of your conversation multiverse.

 ## Features